NoaHimesaka1873/blend-docs/guides/2023-05-03-installation-guide/index.md

 :::tip

 If you're coming from Windows or macOS, it's recommended that you download the [**KDE Plasma**](https://kde.org/plasma-desktop/) edition of blendOS.
-It is extremely intuitive, and has a similar workflow to other operating system.
+It is extremely intuitive, and has a similar workflow to other operating systems.

 However, if you prefer a functional default layout and are open to something new, the [**GNOME**](https://www.gnome.org/) edition may be for you.